• Add description, images, menus and links to your mega menu

 Explore Insect Science with Insect Lore

 Here at Insect Lore, we strive to make learning as fun, joyful and spontaneous as possible, whether at home or in the classroom.
 We hope you enjoy these activities and use them as a jumping-off point for even more exciting adventures in the future.
-Visit our School Kits page to find the project that is best for you, and don't forget to take a stroll through our Library to find the best Educational Activity Journals for your project!
+Visit our School Kits page to find the project that is best for you, and don't forget to take a stroll through our Insect Lore Library to find the best Educational Activity Journals for your project!

 Read More

-October 13, 2025 2 min read
+March 17, 2026 2 min read

 Read More